-Other interesting ideas has been also studied in lit-

-erature, ranging from the pointing of a SN by neutrinos (Tomas et al., 2003), an early alert for SN observatory exploiting the neutrino signal (Antonioli et al., 2004), and the detection of neutrinos from the last phases of a burning star (Odrzywolek et al., 2004).
+Other interesting ideas has been also studied in the literature, ranging from the pointing of a SN by neutrinos (Tomas et al., 2003), determining its distance from the deleptonization burst that plays the role of a standard candle (Kachelriess et al., 2005), an early alert for SN observatory exploiting the neutrino signal (Antonioli et al., 2004), and the detection of neutrinos from the last phases of a burning star (Odrzywolek et al., 2004).

 Up to now, we have investigated SN in our Galaxy, but the calculated rate of supernova explosions within a distance of 10 Mpc is about 1 per year.
-Although the number of events from a single explosion at such large distances would be small, the signal could be separated from the background with the request to observe at least two events within a time window comparable to the neutrino emission time-scale ($\sim 10 \text{ sec}$), together with the full energy and time distribution of the events (Ando et al., 2005).
+Although the number of events from a single explosion at such large distances would be small, the signal could be separated from the background with the request to observe at least two events within a time window comparable to the neutrino emission time-scale ( $\sim 10~{\rm sec}$ ), together with the full energy and time distribution of the events (Ando et al., 2005).
 In a MEMPHYS detector, with at least two neutrinos observed, a supernova could be identified without optical confirmation, so that the start of the light curve could be forecasted by a few hours, along with a short list of probable host galaxies.
 This would also allow the detection of supernovae which are either heavily obscured by dust or are optically dark due to prompt black hole formation.